jsirianni/gocron/README.md

 ### Weekly Summary
+***NOTE:*** as of version 6.0.0, this feature is not available.
+If you want to use it, download 5.1.0 and follow these instructions.

 The backend service binary can provide a summary of all missed jobs
 ```
 # print a summary of current missed jobs